Independent guide. Not affiliated with any therapy platform. General information only, not medical or therapy advice.In a crisis? Call or text 988.

 Search provider directories

-Psychology Today (psychologytoday.com/us) is the most comprehensive therapist directory.
-Filter by location, insurance, specialty, provider type, and issue.
-Each listing includes a bio, treatment approaches, and contact information.
-Other directories: your insurance provider's directory (for guaranteed in-network results), Zocdoc (allows online booking), and therapyden.com (newer, curated listings).
+Psychology Today (psychologytoday.com/us) is the most comprehensive therapist directory, with filters for location, insurance, specialty, and provider type.
+Each listing includes a bio, treatment approaches, and contact details.
+Other useful directories: your insurance provider's directory (guaranteed in-network), Zocdoc (online booking), and TherapyDen (newer, curated listings).

 Search Psychology Today with your insurance filter on.
 Identify 3 to 5 providers who list your concern as a specialty.